-A student may make changes in his or her class schedule upon consultation with the guidance counselor, registrar and the teachers involved.
-To add or drop any class, a student must receive a form from the Academic Guidance Counselor, an add/drop slip to be signed by the student, parents, guidance counselor and teachers involved.
-The add/drop slip must be turned into the office with all necessary signatures before the change in registration is complete.
-Students must have submitted a completed add/drop slip and receive approval from the registrar before the student may cease attendance in the class, and/or before the student may attend a class that has been added.
+A student may make changes in his or her class schedule upon consultation with the Academic Advisor.
+To add or drop any class, a student must receive a form from the Academic Advisor, an add/drop slip to be signed by the student, parents, guidance counselor and teachers involved.
+The add/drop slip must be turned in to the Academic Advisor with all necessary signatures before the change in registration is complete.
+Students must have submitted a completed add/drop slip and receive approval from the Academic Advisor before the student may cease attendance in the class, and/or before the student may attend a class that has been added.